-Spring is finally here, we’re opening the windows and spring cleaning has commenced for a lot of us.
-As you take this opportunity to freshen up your home, it’s time to also do some maintenance checks.
+Spring is here and those hot summer nights are right around the corner.
+We’re opening the windows and getting deep into our spring cleaning.
+While you take the opportunity to freshen up your home, it’s also the perfect time to do a few maintenance checks.

-Here are some spring cleaning tips to make sure, while you’re getting your house in shape, to eliminate the chances of moisture (and as a result, mold) from accumulating in your home.
+Here are three spring cleaning tips to make sure to eliminate the chances of moisture (and as a result – mold) from accumulating in your home.

 Check for Moisture and Leaks

-As you make your way around your home, check that your sinks aren’t leaking or dripping into cabinets, and that there aren’t any windows in the home that are fogged up.
+As you make your way around your home, check that your sinks aren’t leaking or dripping into cabinets, and that there aren’t any windows in the home that are fogging up.

-If there are leaks or condensation, get it repaired immediately to prevent the issue from worsening.
+If there are leaks or condensation, repair it immediately to prevent the issue from worsening.

-We’re not talking about heavy-duty, industrial dehumidifiers, though those are great for basements that always feel damp.
+You don’t always need a heavy-duty, industrial dehumidifiers, although those are great for basements that always feel damp.

-You can pick these up at Walgreens or a hardware store.
-Replace them regularly.
+You can pick these items up at your local drug store or a hardware store.
+Be sure to replace them regularly.

 Check and Clean Dryer Vents

-Not only is cleaning your dryer vent regularly a good way to prevent fires, it ensures that no moisture is trapped in your dryer when you run a load of laundry.
+Cleaning your dryer vent regularly is a good way to prevent fires.
+It also ensures that no moisture is trapped in your dryer.

 Here is a good article on how to clean your dryer vents, but when in doubt, you can hire a professional to make sure everything is in tip-top shape.

-Remember, if you find excess moisture anywhere in your home, any water damage from pipe leaks or if you find more than three square feet of mold–call Blue Chip Restoration.
-We specialize in mold removal, and we do it safely and thoroughly.
+If you do find excess moisture anywhere in your home, water damage from pipe leaks, or more than three square feet of mold call us at 615-385-5300.
+We specialize in water and mold removal and we do it safely and thoroughly.